The 04-06 YZF-R1 does the quarter mile in 10.31 seconds

 In 2002 Yamaha was battling with the 954RR and ZX-9R while the GSX-R1000 was way ahead in terms of engine and straight-line performance.

-R1s from 98 till 2003 all produced around 150 horsepower at the crank which was monstrous at the time but things moved very fast at the time, and it wasn’t long before the R1 was relegated to the middle pack in terms of its engine performance.
+Yamaha YZF-R1s from 1998 till 2003 all produced around 150 horsepower at the crank which was monstrous at the time, however, things moved very fast at the time, and it wasn’t long before the R1 was relegated to the middle pack in terms of its engine and straight-line performance.

-the 1998 to 2003 R1s were long stoke engines with power and torque deliveries that focused on a strong bottom and midrange power output, while still delivering a strong top end.
+This ensured that power and torque deliveries were focused on a strong bottom and midrange power output, while still delivering a strong peak output.

-Yamaha decided not to further develop the existing engine, but rather opt for a totally new design that relied on high rpm to claw bake the 10-20 horsepower it lost to competitors.
+Yamaha decided not to further develop the existing R1 and its engine, but rather opt for a completely new motorcycle and engine design that relied on a high rpm engine to claw back the 10-20 horsepower it lost to competitors.

-Gone was the long-stroke and torque-laden engine, now replaced with a much higher revving short-stroke engine.
+Replaced was the long-stroke and torque-laden engine that many adored, now with a much higher revving short-stroke engine.

 The new engine was substantially more powerful making similar claimed power to Suzuki’s K3/K4 GSX-R1000, Honda’s new 2004 CBR1000RR Fireblade as well as Kawasaki’s bonkers new 2004 ZX-10R.

-On the dyno, the new 04-06 Yamaha YZF-R1 was around 20 horsepower up on the previous model in line with the crank claims, laying down 153 horsepower at 12,500 rpm.
+On the dyno, the 04-06 Yamaha YZF-R1 was around 20 horsepower up on the previous model which is in line with the crank claims, laying down 153 horsepower at 12,500 rpm.

 The 2004 R1 was the most powerful R1 ever at the time and matched its rivals in terms of top-end power.

-Between 3000 and 4000 rpm and from 6000 rpm to 8000 rpm the new 2004 Yamaha R1 just did not have the same instant and satisfying drive of the previous model R1s and was also lacking against its brand new competitors, motorcycles that made similar peak power while not sacrificing power low down to the same degree.
+Between 3000 and 4000 rpm and from 6000 rpm to 8000 rpm the new 2004 Yamaha R1 does not have the same instant and satisfying drive of the previous model R1s.

 04-06 Yamaha YZF-R1 Thrust Curve

-The 2004 Yamaha R1 got different gearing from the previous models.
-All gears with the exception of first gear are actually shorter.
+The 2004 Yamaha R1 has different gearing from the previous models.

-Higher revving motorcycles can run lower gearing without sacrificing the top speed potential in each gear because their engines can spin higher.
+Higher-revving motorcycles have more flexibility with gear ratios and can run lower gearing without sacrificing the top speed potential in each gear because their engines can spin faster.

-Additionally, that dip at 7000 rpm too was felt negatively on the road at a point where you expect 1000 cc Superbikes to pull very hard.
+Additionally, that dip at 7000 rpm too is felt negatively on the road.

-If you have not recently jumped off of another 1000 cc motorcycle, the R1 feels fine in isolation, but the lethargic drive is still very noticeable.
+If you have not recently jumped off of another 1000 cc motorcycle, the 2004 R1 feels fine in isolation, but the lethargic drive is still very noticeable below 5000 rpm.

 Once you hit 8000 rpm, you must hold on tight as the turbine-like engine really wakes up and just keeps pulling right to 14,000 rpm like no other R1 before it.

-Even against the latest 200 horsepower motorcycles, the top-end kick of the 2004 Yamaha R1 feels very fast.
+Even against the latest 200 horsepower motorcycles, the top-end kick of the 2004 Yamaha R1 feels very fast and not like a 20-year-old motorcycle

 In-gear speeds at 5000 rpm